fsereno/portfolio/README.md

 - Shows how to define a Promise, how to call it and how to evaluate the result.
 ---

+### JS Recursion

+#### app/codeExamples/JS/recursion.js

+##### Example of Recursion in JS
+- Shows understanding of Recursive Methods in general.
+- Recursion occurs only if: 1) The Fail Safe is not triggered, 2) the Target is not met.
+- Recursion results in nested method calls.
+Once the Target is met, the result from each call is returned as the call stack unwinds.
+---

 ## License

 [![License](http://img.shields.io/:license-mit-blue.svg?style=flat-square)](http://badges.mit-license.org)